Football in Montenegro: National team

 The Montenegro national team played its first match in Podgorica on March 24, 2007, when they beat Hungary 2–1.
 Its home stadium is Podgorica City Stadium and its coach is Montenegrin footballer Zoran Filipović.
 Montenegro are members of UEFA and play in a red kit with yellow trim.
 After independence in June 2006, Montenegro was still represented by the Serbia and Montenegro team which had qualified for the 2006 FIFA World Cup.
-Serbia and Montenegro's final game in this tournament, a 3–2 defeat against Ivory Coast was the final game for the unified side.
+Serbia and Montenegro's final game in this tournament, a 3–2 defeat against Ivory Coast, was the final game for the unified side.

-The unofficial, debut Montenegro national team match was on 18 May 1939.
+The unofficial debut Montenegro national team match was on 18 May 1939.
 The controversy involves the meaning or designation of national team.
-The team of Montenegrin players that travelled to Yugoslav (Serbia) capital Belgrade by mid May 1939, which was formed of players from Podgorica, Tivat, Kotor and Cetinje, corresponded to what was the first attempt to gather the best Montenegrin players in one team and play against an adversary.
+The team of Montenegrin players that travelled to the Yugoslav (now Serbian) capital Belgrade by mid May 1939, which was formed of players from Podgorica, Tivat, Kotor and Cetinje, corresponded with what was the first attempt to gather the best Montenegrin players in one team and play against an adversary.
 The team was not known as Montenegro, or anything of the kind, but was the selection of the best players of the Cetinje subassociation.
-Other subassociations within Yugoslavia had this tradition of selecting their best players to form a team which would be the subassociation selection, longly established, but in the Cetinje subassociation case, this was the first time, and since, the Cetinje subassociation corresponded to Zeta banovina, which in turn corresponded to both, historical and modern Montenegro, this team was from the beginning considered as the Montenegro's best selection of players, thus, unofficially, the Montenegro national team.
-They travelled to Belgrade to play against the strong Bekgrade subassocuation team, and the game was to be a prelude to great FIFA-sponsored game between Yugoslavia and England.
-First Cetinje versus Belgrade subassociations and then the Yugoslavia versus England games were to be played at the BSK stadium, which at time had a capacity of 30.000 spectators and was the biggest and most modern in the Balkans (after Second World War and reconstruction it became the Partizan Stadium.
+Other subassociations within Yugoslavia had a long tradition of selecting their best players to form a team which would be the subassociation selection.
+However, this was the first time the Cetinje subassociation had done so and, since the Cetinje subassociation corresponded to Zeta banovina, which in turn corresponded to both historical and modern Montenegro, this team was considered to be Montenegro's best selection of players and thus, unofficially, the Montenegro national team.
+They travelled to Belgrade to play against the strong Belgrade subassociation team, and the game was to be a prelude to great FIFA-sponsored game between Yugoslavia and England.
+Both games were to be played at the BSK stadium, which at time had a capacity of 30.000 spectators and was the biggest and most modern in the Balkans; after Second World War and reconstruction it became the Partizan Stadium.

-That year, the Football Association of Yugoslavia was celebrating its 20th birthday, and the decision to mark the occasion with an exhibition game with none less them the cradle of modern football, England, cost Yugoslav FA the nothing modest value of 240.000 Yugoslav Dinars at time.
-The decision for the prelude of the game to be a match between Belgrade and Cetinje subassociations was mostly merith of Đuro Čejović, at time president of the Cetinje subassociation and already in process of becoming the Minister of Sports in the cabinet of Dragiša Cvetković, a nomination that became official slightly less than a month after the event.
+That year, the Football Association of Yugoslavia was celebrating its 20th birthday, and the decision to mark the occasion with an exhibition game with no less than the cradle of modern football, England, cost Yugoslav FA 240,000 Yugoslav Dinars at time.
+The decision for the prelude to be a match between the Belgrade and Cetinje subassociations was mostly made by Đuro Čejović, the then president of the Cetinje subassociation who was already in the process of becoming the Minister of Sports in Dragiša Cvetković's cabinet, a nomination that became official slightly less than a month after the event.